thuang-power/thuang-power.github.io/_pages/about.md

 News
 =====
 [Jun.
 2020] We received the **Best Paper Award** in IEEE Power and Energy Society (PES) General Meeting 2020 for our paper titled “[A Holistic Framework for Parameter Coordination of Interconnected Microgrids Against Disaster](https://ieeexplore.ieee.org/abstract/document/9281628).” [[TAMU News](https://engineering.tamu.edu/news/2020/09/research-team-receives-best-paper-award-at-flagship-conference.html)]

+[Mar.
+2020] Our paper titled "[A Synchrophasor Data-Driven Method for Forced Oscillation Localization Under Resonance Conditions](https://ieeexplore.ieee.org/abstract/document/9043670)" has been accepted by *IEEE Transactions on Power Systems*.